shrine-maiden-heavy-industries/torii-hdl/CONTRIBUTING.md

 ### Commit Guidelines

-It is beneficial for everyone involved in the project for commits to be reasonably small as atomic as possible, along with the messages to be detailed.
+It is beneficial for everyone involved in the project for commits to be reasonably small and atomic as possible, along with the messages being detailed.

 The contents of a commit should be as tight in scope as possible, regardless if the overall change set is much broader.
 This helps with doing the review, as well as things such as aiding in `git bisect`, `git revert`, and `git rebase`.